4th-earth/site-fourth-earth/content-lore/public/content.md

 Marked by Marl, the sorcerer and a mass immigration of Grimalkin to The Cradle.
 Prior to this immigration and welcoming of the Grimalkin by the Fenghuang word of other higher-order sentient beings was interpreted as rumor and speculation.

 The Great Grimalkin Immigration

 The Grampus Immigration

 The Caudata Immigration

 The Chiroptera Immigration

-The Battle of Third EarthFourth Earth
+The Battle of Third Earth–Fourth Earth

 ## Fourth Earth